FavyanL/aws-HL-cruddur-2025/journal/week2.md

 On honeycomb go to home and you can visualize the data go to query and you can filter by duration or percent of fastest request

+##X-ray
+created a group on amazon xray (now cloudwatch) and it shows sucessfully

+Created a sampling rule using CLI

+Add Daemon Service to docker compose

+and then send traces to X ray